haijiaolu/vol/docs/post/macarthur-1951.md

 successively greater demands until, as in blackmail, violence becomes the only other alternative.

-"Why,"my soldiers asked of me, "surrender military advantages to an enemy in the field?"I could not answer.
+"Why," my soldiers asked of me, "surrender military advantages to an enemy in the field?"I could not answer.

 Some may say: to avoid spread of the conflict into an all-out war with China;